pyta-uoft/website/index.md

 ### E1128: Assignment from none {#E1128}

-This error occurs when an assignment is done on a function call but the inferred function returns nothing but None.
+This error occurs when you assign a variable the return value of a function call, but the function always returns `None`.
 This error is similar to E1111.
-In the following example, f() return None.
-As a result, x has no value if we assign x f().
+In the following example, `f` always returns `None`.
+As a result, `x` will always get the value `None`.

 ~~~~ {include="E1128_assignment_from_none"}
 ~~~~